tksventures/tokes-payments-component/README.md

 ## Usage
 - Ensure you have a [properly configured](#configuration) component and up-to-date merchant account.
-- When users of your app make a payment, your callback URL will receive data regarding the current status.
+- When users of your app make a payment, your webhook URL will receive data regarding the current status.
 This allows your app to verify the payment was received to your account.

 ### Example
 ```html